JasperFx/wolverine/docs/guide/message-bus.md

 ## Invoking Message Execution

-To execute the message processing immediately, use this syntax:
+To execute the message processing immediately and wait until it's finished, use this syntax:

 <!-- snippet: sample_invoke_locally -->
 <a id='snippet-sample_invoke_locally'></a>